365businessdev/docs/_i18n/en-US/_docs/365-business-print-agent/printer-configuration.md

 Printer Configuration are actually used as _Printers_ in Microsoft Dynamics 365 Business Central.
-For each printer a default printer configuration is created, automatically.
+For each printer a default printer configuration is automatically created.
 This configuration is created with the available features of your printer.

 Additionally, you can create multiple other configurations for different scenarios like color and/or duplex printing.